tinted-theming/home/builder.md

 ## Workflow
 The first job a just-installed builder has is to populate a list of scheme sources and template sources.
 It does this by parsing the `/sources.yaml` file and using git to download the defined repositories to `/sources`.
 Next a builder will parse the downloaded `/sources/schemes/list.yaml` and download the defined repositories to `/schemes`.
 Finally a builder will parse the downloaded `/sources/templates/list.yaml` and download the defined repositories to `/templates`.
 All this is performed by the `builder update` command which can also be used to update sources, schemes and teamplates.

-When building themes a base16 builder should iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates`.
+When building themes by running `builder`, a base16 builder should iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates` producing themes that will be output in the directories specififed in `/templates/template_name/template/config.yaml`.

 ## Template Variables
 A builder should provide the following variables to a template file: